dwmkerr/dotfiles/README.md

 0. Install and into Bitwarden
 0. Open Joplin and enable S3 synchronisation (AWS credentials are in Bitwarden)
 1. For `Terminal`, install the profiles under `./terminal` to give the One Dark / One Light themes

+### iTerm2 Configuration

-0. For `iTerm2`, install the profile under `./terminal` to give the One Dark
+Install the profile under `./terminal/dwmkerrj.json` to set the [One Dark Theme](https://github.com/one-dark/iterm-one-dark-theme)

-0. For `iTerm2` set the following options:
+Then for the global preferences, set:

-     General: Selection - [X] Applications in terminal may access clipboard
+- General: Selection - (Enabled) Applications in terminal may access clipboard
-     General: Window    - [ ] Native full screen windows
+- General: Window (Disabled) Native full screen windows
-     Keys: HotKey       - [X] Show/hide all windows with a system-wide hotkey (⌥ +Space)
+- Keys: HotKey - (Enabled) Show/hide all windows with a system-wide hotkey (⌥ +Space)

 ---